jtirana98/MultiHop-Federeated-Split-Learning/README.md

 --------------------------------------------------------------------------------

-For a more detailed discription of the documentation follow this [link](https://docs.google.com/document/d/1DaWOX27c4_4_VUT-l_UrgUV-zFa8UsIZ5zUv06pgc0s/edit?usp=sharing)
+For a more detailed discription of the documentation follow this [link](https://docs.google.com/document/d/1DaWOX27c4_4_VUT-l_UrgUV-zFa8UsIZ5zUv06pgc0s/edit?usp=sharing)  or check the wiki.

 Repository structure: